Infra

 To convert a JSON-derived JavaScript value to an Infra value, given a JavaScript value jsValue:

-1. If Type(jsValue) is Null, Boolean, String, or Number, then return jsValue.
+1. If jsValue is null, jsValue is a Boolean, jsValue is a String, or jsValue is a Number, then return jsValue.

 2. If IsArray(jsValue) is true, then: